oracle-livelabs/oic/oic-gen3/core-competencies/healthcare/oracle_ehr_to_fusion/connectivity-agent/connectivity-agent.md

     > **Note:** Avoid installing the agent in a directory path that includes /tmp, as it may lead to runtime or stability issues.

-6. Go back to the OIC Console and Hover over the *agent group* created in Task 1
+6. Go back to the OIC Console and hover over the *agent group* created in Task 1
 7. Click Actions *...*icon, then select *Download config*
 8. Replace the existing InstallerProfile.cfg template file in the oic\_conn\_agent\_installer directory that was created when you extracted the agent installation file in Step 5 with the preconfigured InstallerProfile.cfg file you downloaded